-Hot and cold solenoid valves regulate the flow path by directing water returning from the blanket to either the hot or cold water reservoir.
-Regulating the flow path controls the temperature of water pumped to the blanket.
+Hot and cold solenoid valves regulate the flow path by directing water returning from the blanket/body wrap to either the hot or cold water reservoir.
+Regulating the flow path controls the temperature of water pumped to the blanket/body wrap.
 The main microcontroller controls solenoid valve operation.
 Only one valve operates at a time:

-- When the HEAT status light is lit, the hot solenoid valve is open.
-Water returning from the blanket circulates through the hot water reservoir and is heated before being pumped back to the blanket.
+- When the WARMING status light is lit, the hot solenoid valve is open.
+Water returning from the blanket/body wrap circulates through the hot water reservoir and is heated before being pumped back to the blanket/body wrap.
 The heater, pump, and hot solenoid valve are energized.
-See figure 15A, page 52. - When the COOL status light is lit, the cold solenoid valve is open.
-Water returns from the blanket to the cold water reservoir and is replenished by chilled water from the cold water reservoir before being pumped back to the blanket.
+See figure 15A, page 54. - When the COOLING status light is lit, the cold solenoid valve is open.
+Water returns from the blanket/body wrap to the cold water reservoir and is replenished by chilled water from the cold water reservoir before being pumped back to the blanket/body wrap.
 The pump and cold solenoid valve are energized.
-See figure 15B, page 52.
-The refrigeration unit maintains the cold water reservoir temperature and operates independently of the solenoid status. - When the IN-TEMP status light is lit, either the blanket water temperature is within 0.5°C of the setpoint (in BLANKET CONTROL mode) or the patient temperature is within 0.5°C of the setpoint (in PATIENT CONTROL mode).
+See figure 15B, page 54.
+The refrigeration unit maintains the cold water reservoir temperature and operates independently of the solenoid status. - When the both the WARMING and COOLING lights are OFF, either the water temperature is within 1.0°C of the setpoint (in BLANKET CONTROL mode) or the patient temperature is within 0.5°C of the setpoint (in PATIENT CONTROL mode).
 Water temperature is controlled by alternating between heating and cooling (see figs. 15A and 15B, p.
-52).
+54).